GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/09.681-690/01.There-Is-a-Place-of-Quiet-Rest/docs.md

 A place where we our Savior meet,
 Near to the heart of God.

-Refrain:
-O Jesus, blest Redeemer,
-Sent from the heart of God,
-Hold us, who wait before Thee,
-Near to the heart of God.

 3.
 There is a place of full release,
 Near to the heart of God,
 A place where all is joy and peace,
-Near to the heart of God.

-Refrain:
-O Jesus, blest Redeemer,
-Sent from the heart of God,
-Hold us, who wait before Thee,
 Near to the heart of God.

 ```